How to Apply

 3. Pay the Visa Application Fee

 You can pay online using an international Visa or MasterCard credit card, or you can download and print a payment slip and pay the visa application fee at any Abitab location.
 You must bring this payment slip with you to Abitab.
 Each applicant must have their own separate slip.
-Applicants will receive a receipt with a PIN number.
+Applicants will receive a receipt.

 4. Schedule your Appointment for a Visa Interview